Inviz/lsd/README.md

 # LSD - Lovely SVG Drawings

 ## (Broken at the moment, I just renamed the library and still have to do a lot of stuff.
-Give me two days.)
+Give me two days.gi)

 An interface library that blows the mind, does things that were obvious but never really done and put together: CSS-driven customizable interfaces that render into SVG/VML.
 The goal is to generate phat ass amount of clean, clear, reusable, lightweight, modular and powerful code to use whenever it comes to UI.